brunogregorioj/HomenagemZecaPagodinho/README.md

-# Tribute to sambista Zeca Pagodinho
+# Tribute to Brazilian musician Zeca Pagodinho.

 Site created for the purpose of studying HTML and CSS telling a little about the history of Brazilian musician Zeca Pagodinho.